 If you’re looking to impress your date:

 West Bottoms restaurants that have consistent hours are few and far between, as food trucks and pop-ups are more the flavor of the neighborhood during First Fridays.
-However, these three are staples of the area and are sure to impress:
+However, these two are staples of the area and are sure to impress:

 Voltaire describes itself as a “global eatery and purveyor of libations,” and this alone should indicate the restaurant’s rich array of cocktails, liquors, wines and desserts.
 Visitors can also expect menu items like Spanish octopus, foie gras torchon, and black sea bass.
 We recommend snagging a reservation ahead of time.